brodcoli/Godot-Small-FPS/README.md

 A small FPS made with the Godot Engine.<br />
 This game is more of a demo also I'm not an expert programmer or Godot user.

-Credit to turtlewit for his player controller script that I partly modified:<br />
+Credit to turtlewit for their player controller script that I partly modified:<br />
 https://github.com/turtlewit/VineCrawler/blob/master/PlayerNew.gd <3

 Credit to these SFX I used in the game:<br />